 - 1. Introduction about the College and Department. - 2.
-Introduction and Rationale for the proposed program. - References supporting the proposal including similar institutes' accreditation bodies, stakeholders and market analysis - 4.
-Summary of the process of proposal development including committee approvals - 5.
-Student and graduate attributes and expected enrolment. - 6. - - 7.
-Goals and alignment with the College and University missions. - 8.
-Intended learning outcomes and its learning and assessment strategies. - 9.
-Outline and Structure of the study plan per levels and semesters. - 10.
-University, college and specialty needs - 11.
-Compulsory, elective and free courses - 12.
-Short course description - 13.
-Required resources - 14.
-Refereeing of the proposal - 15.
-Complete program and course specifications using NCAAA templates - 16.
+References supporting the proposal including similar institutes' accreditation bodies, stakeholders and market analysis - 3.
+Summary of the process of proposal development, including committee approvals - 4.
+Required resources (physical and human) - 5.
+Refereeing of the proposal - Complete program and course specifications using NCAAA templates - 7.
 Annexes for evidence for the previous items